eafyounian/academic-supervision-questionnaire/README.md

 ## References

+* Murtonen, M., Olkinuora, E., Tynjälä, P. and Lehtinen, E., 2008.
+“Do I need research skills in working life?”: University students’ motivation and difficulties in quantitative methods courses.
+Higher Education, 56(5), pp.599-612.
+  * :bulb: _In this article, the authors assess students' views on research skills and their use in real life after graduation_
 * Vermunt, J. and Verloop, N., 1999.
 Congruence and friction between learning and teaching.
 Learning and Instruction, 9(3), pp.257-280.
   * :bulb: _In this article, the authors point out possible consequences resulting from differences in the level of regulation exerted by the teacher (supervisor) and the student (supervisee)._